ashutoshmjain/gita/src/how.md

-# icons and navigation ..
+## icons and navigation ..

-As far as the features go, you can:
+As far as the basic features go, you can:

-- toggle the chapter menu by clicking on the cheeseburger menu on top left: <i class="fa fa-fw fa-bars"></i>
+- toggle the chapter menu by clicking on the cheeseburger menu on top left: <i class="fa fa-fw fa-bars"></i>.
+In addition , on mobile devices, you may swap right to open the chapters index.
 - search the book using the magnifying glass: <i class="fa fa-fw fa-search"></i>
-- turn pages by clicking the left and right angles:<i class="fa fa-fw fa-angle-left"></i> <i class="fa fa-fw fa-angle-right"></i>
+- turn pages by clicking the left and right angles:<i class="fa fa-fw fa-angle-left"></i> <i class="fa fa-fw fa-angle-right"></i> .
+On mobile devices, the angles show up at the bottom of page.
-- You can also navigate by using your keyboard's left and right arrows.
+- You can also navigate by using your keyboard's left and right arrow.
 - On the top right of the page, you can visit its GitHub <i class="fa fa-fw fa-github"></i> repository, where the content of this publication lives.

-# `arjun uvaach` -> Arjuna said ..
+##  `arjun uvaach` -> Arjuna said ..

-This publication is meant to be a working place for the ideas and artifacts surrounding the epic `Bhagvad Gita`. `Arjuna` was a life-long student of `Krishna`. `Arjun Uvaach`, thus stands for all the questions he had - and also an expression of his understanding.
-As such, this work aspires to be a gradual decryption of knowledge locked in `Gita` - from its history to an appreciation of its timelessness.
+`Arjuna` was a friend and life-long student of `Krsna`.
+His voice stands for all the questions he had for supreme knowledge - and also an expression of his understanding - a limit for us mortals.
+Their conversation amidst the battlefield is the most potent discussion ever penned down - `Bhagvad Gita` - song of the god.

+This publication aspires to be a gradual decryption of knowledge locked in that conversation - from its history to an appreciation of its timelessness.
+It is meant to be a working place for the ideas and artifacts surrounding `Bhagvad Gita`.

-It is published using open source tools and freely available themes.
-The content is (being) written with open source tools.
+It is published using open source tools.
 Part of the mission [^mission] is to promote "free" internet.
 "Free" in this context means - Cookies free , Trackers free, Advertising free and of course free as in free beers!

+## [mdBook](https://github.com/rust-lang/mdBook)

 Since web-browser is a general purpose application, fine-tuning it for "readability" is somewhat a necessity.
 I use a command-line tool mdBook to shape this into a book-like reading experience.

-## [mdBook](https://github.com/rust-lang/mdBook)

-Rust mdbook turns the ordinary text [^text] into a website!
+Rust mdbook turns the ordinary text [^text] into a book website!
 That's a big deal for independent writers, because with this little tool,  public domain work(s) may reach any device that could run a browser [^browser].

 The “web app” , thus created,  has several goodies baked in.
 For example
 - It handles layout and responsive design, so my focus stays on the content instead of the architecture of the site.